nedbat/cog/docs/running.rst

     $ cog @files_to_cog.txt

+File names in the list file are relative to the current directory.
+You can also use ``&files_to_cog.txt`` and the file names will be relative to the location of the list file.

-These @-files can be nested, and each line can contain switches as well as a file to process.
+These list files can be nested, and each line can contain switches as well as a file to process.
 For example, you can create a file cogfiles.txt:

 .. code-block:: text